 Consulting revenues decreased 1% year-over-year due to lower revenues in our contract optimization business.
-Contract optimization revenues, which can fluctuate from period to period, currently represent about 10% of total Consulting segment revenues and have been declining over time as a percentage of overall segment revenue.
 The decrease in contract optimization revenue was substantially offset by higher core consulting revenues, which increased 5% year-over-year, driven by additional demand and increased headcount.
-Strategic advisory ("SAS") revenues were flat year-over-year, in accordance with our segment plan.
+SAS revenues were flat year-over-year.
 Excluding the unfavorable impact of foreign currency translation, revenues increased 1% year-over-year.
 The gross contribution margin declined by 1 point due to the lower revenues in our contract optimization business, which has a higher contribution margin than core consulting or SAS.
 Backlog increased 2% year-over-year, to \$102.7 million at December 31, 2012.